Traffic Flow in Changing Rooms: Avoiding Congestion

 It is much easier to prevent congestion at the planning stage than to correct it later.
 A successful changing room layout considers how people move, where they stop, what they carry and how the space will behave at its busiest.

-Lockers, benches and access routes should work together as part of one system.
-When that system is planned well, the changing room feels more spacious, more efficient and easier to manage.
-Users move through the room with less frustration, staff find it easier to maintain, and the facility performs better over time.
+When movement routes are planned well, the changing room feels more spacious, more efficient and easier to manage.
+Users move through the room with less frustration, and the facility performs better over time.

-Explore our locker range, view our bench seating options, or browse the Total Locker Service blog for more guides on changing room planning, locker layout and storage design.
+Explore our locker range, view our bench seating options, or browse the Total Locker Service blog for more guides on changing room planning.

 Discover more from Blog Total Locker Service